Pompidou Museum Paris Tickets: how to buy and prices

 Museo con estructura de metal | © Xoán Vilaboa

-If the Louvre and the Musée d'Orsay focus on classical art, the Pompidou Center is geared toward modern and contemporary art.
+If the Louvre and the Musée d'Orsay focus on classical art, the Pompidou Center is oriented towards modern and contemporary art.
 The museum houses pieces by Joan Miro, Brancusi, Matisse, Francis Bacon and other renowned painters and sculptors.

 In case you are looking for what to see and do in Paris, you should include it in your route.
 The Pompidou Center is an amazing construction that adds a futuristic touch to the center of the capital.

-What types of tickets are available?
-Are there skip-the-line tickets?
+What types of tickets are available and are there skip the line tickets?

 You can enter the Pompidou Museum in several ways.
-You can find the options below:
+You will find the options below:

-- Shows and concerts: these are special events and the ticket goes up a bit in price.
-Normally, the price is around 18 € and there are special rates for children under 26 years
+• Shows and concerts: these are special events and the ticket costs a little more.
+Normally, the price is around 18 € and there are special rates for children under 26 years of age

 In these cases you will spend less, but you will not have an expert guide at your disposal.
-In addition, if you book an organized tour, you will not have to queue.
+In addition, if you book an organized tour you will not have to wait in line.
 Another plus point is the number of participants.
 Often there are no more than 5 people.

 Are tickets to the Pompidou Museum included in any tourist pass?